All Episodes

 Yeah.

-And then, lo and behold, the road is closed.
+And then lo and behold, the road is closed.

 So you have to turn around and go a different way, which makes you late.

-Are you feeling well, well, hey, maybe.
+Well, well, hey, maybe.

-It's maybe, maybe it'll be fine.
+Maybe, maybe it'll be fine.

 It's just a guideline.